 Have a trip to Orlando coming up?
 Feel free to get in touch with any questions.
 Or consider sharing some of your favorite spots in town in the comments section!
 What surprised you the most from the above infographic?

-Disclosure: This infographic was made by Ocean Florida in conjunction with Visit Orlando, and is sponsored content.
+Disclosure: This infographic was made by Ocean Florida based off statistics from the Visit Orlando tourism board, and is sponsored content.
 However, all opinions expressed in this article are my own that have previously been discussed on this website.